 [synopsis (5-1993) - for 1992 video]

-The house itself though stylish & well made is a conventional example of an Amsterdam improvised home - experienced in relation to its location however it is evocative of dreams!
+The house itself though stylish and well made is a conventional example of an Amsterdam improvised home - experienced in relation to its location however it is evocative of dreams!
 The form is that of a journey moving inwards towards its goal through sucessive spatial enclosures.
 The public roads, the huge squatted shed, the multifarious necessities of the domestic centre nest inside each other in a sequence of containing spaces diminishing in size as they increase in complexity.

 The sequence runs as follows :